This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 And buyers are ridiculously empowered today.
 Buyers have search engines, social media, mobile devices, cloud computing, the Internet of Things (IoT), artificial intelligence (AI), and machine learning -- which are only going to make this shift even more pronounced in the coming months and years.

 Why do you think traditional retailers are running scared and desperately trying to up their game in the ecommerce world?

 Legacy sales is very much centered around the way that you want to sell, and the way your salespeople want to sell, and not necessarily aligned with how your buyers want to buy.

 The Legacy Sales Process

-So legacy sales processes are very much focused on cold calls, cold emails, and in person door-to-door canvassing.
+So legacy sales processes focus on cold calls, cold emails, and in-person door-to-door canvassing.